understand the importance of putting holes in the beams in order to allow for the erection of stud walls.

 I suppose I should refactor it, but I don’t think I’ll be changing it any time soon.
 So why worry?

 We do a lot of work on handrails – both public access (AS 1428) and also private access (AS 1657).

 Anybody can draw a staircase – and if you’ve ever fallen down some stairs, or if you’ve ever walked up some stairs which do not comply to any standards – then you’ll immediately realise the importance of having stairs that actually comply.
 It’s paramount for safety.

+Designs of non-complying staircases is something that we see all too often.
+All the time.
+The costs of fabricating non-compliant staircases is monumental.
 We’ve invested a lot in training staff to ensure they follow the standards.
-And for the benefit of the industry, here is a cliff notes sample that our guys use to remind them of the basic requirements needed for public access stair handrails.
+And for the benefit of the industry, here is a cliff notes version that our guys use to remind them of the requirements needed for public access stair handrails.

 Consider the below member: notice how it has two bends in it.

 When designing such a member the detailer needs to be aware of how these members are made.

 Check out this video for a beautiful explanation:

 That is just how handrails are produced.
 The steel members are bent around a radius set on a machine.
 If the design is too complex, then detailers need to be aware that fabricators may resort to welding two pieces of metal together to make it work.